duart38/serverless-sockets/README.md

 - Error logging module (threaded, should take load away from printing to the console)
 - Lifecycle hooks for plugs ??? -> (e.g. beforeSend(), afterSend() )
 - C# to web-assembly to this framework ***???*** (should be supported but i have not tested this)
+- CORS!!!
+- Loading plugs from the network!.  (currently it is possible via an import st combined with a call or instantiation)

 # Deliverables
 - An executable (.exe or a unix executable) to allow "double-click-run"